MarginaliaSearch/www.marginalia.nu/content/marginalia-search/faq.md

 The software is custom built in Java.
 I use MariaDB for some ancillary metadata.

-The hardware is a single consumer-grade computer, a Ryzen 3900X with 128 Gb of RAM (without ECC).
-I snatched one of the few remaining Optane 900Ps and it's backing the database.
+Up until October 2023, the search engine ran on PC hardware on domestic broadband, but is being migrated onto a proper server.

 ## How big is the index?

-It depends when you ask, but the record is 106,000,000 documents.
-In terms of disk size, we're talking hundreds of gigabytes.
+It depends when you ask, but the record is 164,000,000 documents.
+In terms of disk size, we're talking approximately a terabyte.

 Index size isn't a particularly good metric.
 It's good for marketing, but in practice an index with a million documents that are all of high quality is better than an index with a billion documents where only a fraction of them are interesting.
 Sorting the chaff from the wheat is a much harder problem than just building a huge pile of both.